BehindTheScenery/ArgentumLoader/README.md

-# Fancy Mod Loader
+# Argentum Loader

-The mod loader used by [NeoForge](https://github.com/neoforged/NeoForge).
+The mod loader used by [Argentum](https://github.com/BehindTheScenery/Argentum).

 ## Testing

-The `tests` subproject provides several tasks to test FML in various usage scenarios without having to include it in a NeoForge working directory.
+The `tests` subproject provides several tasks to test Argentum Loader in various usage scenarios without having to include it in a Argentum working directory.

-The Gradle property `test_neoforge_version` controls, which NeoForge version is used for these tests.
+The Gradle property `test_neoforge_version` controls, which Argentum version is used for these tests.

 ### Production Client

-Run the `:tests:runProductionClient` task to start FML in an environment resembling a client launched through the Vanilla launcher.
+Run the `:tests:runProductionClient` task to start Argentum Loader in an environment resembling a client launched through the Vanilla launcher.

 ### Production Server

-Run the `:tests:runProductionServer` task to start FML in an environment resembling a server launched through one of the NeoForge provided startup scripts.
+Run the `:tests:runProductionServer` task to start Argentum Loader in an environment resembling a server launched through one of the Argentum provided startup scripts.

 ### Mod-Development

-Run the `:tests:runClient` or `:tests:runServer` tasks to start FML in an environment resembling a mod development environment.
+Run the `:tests:runClient` or `:tests:runServer` tasks to start Argentum Loader in an environment resembling a mod development environment.

 ## Extension Points